 A: Lucky for you the Virtual Assistant community is HUGE.
-What was once a “huh?” career is now widely know and cherished.
+What was once a “huh?” career is now widely known and valued.
 Some of my favorite places to go for info and support are:

 Alicia Jay’s New VA Advice site: Alicia is such a wealth of information and shares everything from how to charge to how to enhance your LinkedIn profile to attract clients.
 Love.Her.

-Virtual Assistant Empowerment Facebook Group: There’s nothing more power that a brain trust of like-minded folks!
+Virtual Assistant Empowerment Facebook Group: There’s nothing more powerful than a brain trust of like-minded folks!

 IVAA: IVAA stands for the International Virtual Assistants Association.
 It’s also a non-profit organization dedicated to the professional education and development of members of the Virtual Assistance profession, and to educating the public on the role and function of the Virtual Assistant.
-VAs will find cool trainings, job postings and mentorship from some of the best-of-the-best in the VA world.
+VAs will find cool training, job postings, and mentorship from some of the best-of-the-best in the VA world.
 Totally worth the yearly membership.